 What are their significance in the relation of athletes' performances?

 It has been shown that the advantage (and disadvantage) of every 0.2m/s of wind is about 0.01 second.
 It means a 0.5m/s of tailwind would help athletes to run faster by approximately 0.025s, whereas a headwind -0.5m/s would cost the athletes' time by 0.025 (same amount with tailwinds).

 -2.0wind = 0.10s ...

-In women's 100m, more advantage and disadvantage were found in the same amount of wind.
-Perhaps, bodyweight aspects contribute to the finding.
+In women's 100m, higher advantage and also disadvantage were found with the same amount of winds.
+Perhaps, bodyweight factors contribute to the finding.

 --> Tailwind: +1.0 = 0.07s ,+2.0 = 0.12s.